-Installing the Inner Rail Extension
+Inner Rail Extension

-The SC825 chassis includes a set of inner rails in two sections: inner rails and inner rail extensions.
-The inner rails are pre-attached to the chassis, and do not interfere with normal use of the chassis if you decide not to use a server rack.
-The inner rail extension is attached to the inner rail to mount the chassis in the rack.
+The SC116 chassis includes a set of inner rails in two sections: inner rails and inner rail extensions.
+The inner rails are pre-attached and do not interfere with normal use of the chassis if you decide not to use a server rack.
+Attach the inner rail extension to stabilize the chassis within the rack.